trakBan/spongebob-cli/README.md

  --help | -h      usage --help this will print what each argument does.
 ```

-## Arch and arch based distributions
+## Arch and Arch-based distributions
 This is not kept up to date regulary.
 There is an [AUR](https://aur.archlinux.org/packages/spongebob-cli-git/) package for spongebob-cli mantained by [getchoo](https://github.com/getchoo)